Say Cheese for Protein

 - When the cheese is complete, provide an opportunity for students to taste.
-Students should find the flavor and texture of the homemade cheese familiar, though it may not be exactly what they are accustomed to with store-bought cheese.
+Students should find the flavor and texture of the homemade cheese very familiar as long as the salt was adequately distributed in the kneading process.
 Refer to the ideas below for eating homemade cheese.
 Fresh mozzarella can be refrigerated and then grated.
-However, eating it fresh is best because it melts and browns faster in the oven than store-bought mozzarella.
+However, eating it fresh is recommended because it melts and browns faster in the oven than store-bought mozzarella.

 - Refer to the Teacher Key to help students complete page three of their Say Cheese for Protein! student handout.

 - If time and resources are available, allow students to make their own batch of cheese in small groups using the tips outlined in the Preparation section above.